robertmoriarty12/AgentHunt/README.md

 ## 📦 Structure

 Each skill is defined in a modular YAML format with the following fields:

-- `Name`: Unique internal identifier.
+- `Name`: Unique internal identifier
-- `DisplayName`: User-friendly title.
+- `DisplayName`: User-friendly title
-- `Description`: Overview of the detection/hunting scenario.
+- `Description`: Overview of the detection/hunting scenario
-- `Settings`: Deployment settings including tenant, subscription, workspace, and the KQL `Template`.
+- `Settings`: Deployment settings including tenant, subscription, workspace, and the KQL `Template`

 ## 📁 Directory Layout